laminas/laminas-di/docs/book/v3/config.md

     'types' => [
         ClassName::class => [
             // Declaration in the same way as global preferences
-            // but these will aply when the type of the associated key
+            // but these will apply when the type of the associated key
-            // should be instanciated
+            // should be instantiated
             'preferences' => [],

             // Constructor parameters to inject.
 This option will define